11-year-old girl in critical condition with gunshot wound to be removed from life support Thursday

 Anisa Scott, an 11-year-old girl who has become the latest victim in a summer of surging gun violence, will be taken off of life support Thursday morning, her family said Wednesday evening.

-Lorene Gomez, one of Scott's grandmothers, said between sobs that the family decided to remove Scott from life support because of critical head injuries she sustained during a shooting on Tuesday.
+Lorene Gomez, one of Anisa’s grandmothers, said between sobs that the family decided to remove her from life support because of critical head injuries she sustained during a shooting on Tuesday.

 “I will always cherish the 11 years I did get to spend with her,” Rios said at a Wednesday news conference held outside American Family Children’s Hospital where her daughter is being treated.
 “Anisa will always be right here.”

-A Facebook fundraiser started for Scott and her family has already raised over $38,000 in two days.
-Michael Johnson, president and CEO of the Boys & Girls Club of Dane County, said Scott's mother will be taking time off from her job in the healthcare field to be with her family.
+A Facebook fundraiser started for Anisa and her family has already raised over $38,000 in two days.
+Michael Johnson, president and CEO of the Boys & Girls Club of Dane County, said Anisa’s mother will be taking time off from her job in the healthcare field to be with her family.

-More than a dozen of Scott’s family members and friends flanked her parents at the event.
-Some held posters filled with pictures of Scott.
+More than a dozen of Anisa’s family members and friends flanked her parents at the event.
+Some held posters filled with pictures of the girl.

 Gomez said a “good morning” text from her granddaughter greeted her daily.
 She pleaded for an end to gun violence.